IslamicRevival/IslamicRevival.github.io/content/sapience/ST__53__Divine_Perfection_-_Dr__William_Lane_Craig_&_the_Qur_an_s_Conception_of_the_Trinity_-_PART_2.md

 <iframe loading='lazy' allow='autoplay' src='https://www.youtube.com/embed/Nx_O-c8pYac'></iframe>## Description

-Listen to Sapient Thoughts episodes as audio: https://soundcloud.com/sapienceinstitute/sets/sapient-thoughts?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing
+Listen to Sapient Thoughts episodes as audio: <https://soundcloud.com/sapienceinstitute/sets/sapient-thoughts?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing>

 Sapient Thoughts #53: Divine Perfection - Dr. William Lane Craig & the Qur'an's Conception of the Trinity - Part 2 with Dr. Osman Latiff

-📖 Download the free book on the topic: https://sapienceinstitute.org/divineperfection
+📖 Download the free book on the topic: <https://sapienceinstitute.org/divineperfection>

-🎓 Register for the course on the topic: https://learn.sapienceinstitute.org/courses/divine-perfection/
+🎓 Register for the course on the topic: <https://learn.sapienceinstitute.org/courses/divine-perfection/>

-To be updated about our content please subscribe and open the notifications.
+To be updated about our content please subscribe and open the notifications
 ----

 BOOK A LIGHTHOUSE MENTOR

 Are you or someone you know doubting Islam?
 Do you find yourself struggling to find answers?
 Do you have a hard time speaking to someone about Islam?
 Are you considering Islam but are unsure about certain concepts?
 Are you an activist, Imam or community leader who is unsure about how to handle questions related to science, philosophy, the Islamic moral code, etc.?